Checking the Way You Want It

 When shopping at unfamiliar places, be extra cautious by using a pre-paid debit card, cash or another form of non-electronic payment.
 Don't be afraid to use an ATM - they're usually maintained by organizations with in-house processing, thus limiting the steps your data goes through.
 If you're working with a merchant you trust, ask who does their payment processing.
 Most big credit card companies have preferred providers who follow the highest quality payment processing procedures.

 Every payment system has potential for fraud.
-A clerk can use phony bills, a check can be cashed multiple times, goods can be counterfeit and registers can overcharge.
+A clerk can use phony bills, checks can be cashed multiple times and registers can overcharge.

 3. Clearing houses